 The Monthly Progress Report is intended to provide an overview of the PCEP and provide funding partners, stakeholders, and the public an overall update on the progress of the project.
 This document provides information on the scope, cost, funding, schedule, and project implementation.
-Work along the Caltrain Electrification Corridor has been divided into four work segments as shown in Figure 2-1.
-PCEP activities are described and summarized by work segments.
+Work along the Caltrain Electrification Corridor has been divided into four work segments and respective work areas (WA) as shown in Figure 2-1.
+PCEP activities are described and summarized by segments and work areas.